GraphQLCollege/fullstack-graphql/chapters/chapter-2.md

 Feel free to learn by modifying the different resolver functions and seeing how that changes the final result.
 You can also create different queries, now that you know what queries and mutations your schema exposes.

+### 2.5 Conclusion

+You learned how to create GraphQL schemas.
+You wrote type definitions using SDL, and resolvers using Javascript.
+The schema you created in this chapter is accessible by scripts using `graphql-js`.

-The next chapter will teach you how to create real GraphQL APIs.
-You will add the different layers that make up a GraphQL server, like HTTP, database, authentication, testing and real time data.
+The next chapter will teach you how to create GraphQL HTTP APIs.
+You will add the different layers that make up a GraphQL server on top of the GraphQL schema from this chapter.
+This API will have several additional layers, like HTTP, database, authentication, testing and real time.